-As at the Effective Date, the Corporation is authorized to issue an unlimited number of Common Shares, of which 27,809,989 Common Shares are issued and outstanding.
+As at the Effective Date, the Corporation is authorized to issue an unlimited number of Common Shares, of which 26,862,497 Common Shares are issued and outstanding.
 The Corporation is also authorized to issue an unlimited number of preferred shares, none of which are issued or outstanding as at the Effective Date.
-The Common Shares are the only shares entitled to be voted at the meeting and holders of common shares are entitled to one vote for each Common Share held.
-Holders of Common Shares of record at the close of business on April 15, 2021 (the "Record Date") are entitled to vote such Common Shares at the Meeting on the basis of one vote for each Common Share held except to the extent that, (i) the holder transfers the holder's shares after the close of business on the Record Date, and (ii) such transferee produces properly endorsed share certificates to the Secretary or Transfer Agent of the Corporation, or otherwise establishes the holder's ownership of the shares, at least ten (10) days prior to the Meeting, in which case the transferee may vote those shares.
+The Common Shares are the only shares entitled to be voted at the Meeting and holders of Common Shares are entitled to one vote for each Common Share held.

+Holders of Common Shares of record at the close of business on March 24, 2025 (the "Record Date") are entitled to vote such Common Shares at the Meeting on the basis of one vote for each Common Share held except to the extent that, (i) the holder transfers the holder's Common Shares after the close of business on the Record Date, and (ii) such transferee produces properly endorsed share certificates to the Secretary or transfer agent of the Corporation, or otherwise establishes the holder's ownership of the Common Shares, at least ten (10) days prior to the Meeting, in which case the transferee may vote those Common Shares.

-Set out below are the names of all persons or companies who, to the knowledge of the directors and executive officers of the Corporation, beneficially own, directly or indirectly, or exercise control or direction over, voting securities carrying more than 10% of the voting rights attached to all issued and outstanding Common Shares.
+As at the Record Date, there are no Shareholders, to the knowledge of the directors and executive officers of the Corporation who beneficially own, directly or indirectly, or exercise control or direction over, voting securities carrying more than 10% of the voting rights attached to all issued and outstanding Common Shares.